 I was planning for a long time to visit the Biesbosch and finally this summer I could find some time to spend a wonderful weekend in this nature reserve.

-The Biesbosch is a natural park located in the Netherlands.
+The Biesbosch is a natural park located in the provinces North Brabant and South Holland.
 Its origins can be traced back to the St. Elizabeth’s flood in 1421.
 The Dutch are very good at playing God, building islands, diverting rivers, changing landscapes.
 Well, the Biesbosch is one of those Dutch creations where nature has been given the main role.
 The Biesbosch is one of the biggest freshwater tidal wetlands in Europe, a paradise for birds and birdwatchers.
 It’s also the home of the beaver in the Netherlands.

 How to get there